LZeroAnalytics/thornode/docs/concepts/sending-transactions.md

 - [ ] If ERC20, approve the router to spend an allowance of the token first
 - [ ] Send the transaction as a `depositWithExpiry()` on the router
 - [ ] Vault is the Asgard vault address, asset is the token address to swap, memo as a string
-- [ ] Use an expiry which is +60mins on the current time (if the tx is delayed, it will get refunded)
+- [ ] Use an expiry which is +60mins on the current time (if the tx is delayed, it will get refunded).
+The timestamp is in seconds (Solidity's `block.timestamp`).
 - [ ] Use a high enough `gas_rate` to be included, otherwise the tx will get stuck

 ```admonish info